 Despite her lack of knowledge, Hillary seems fairly sure it is raining.
 This is because she can combine her rain perceptions with other things she knows (the time, when the fake rain is supposed to start), and she can make the reasonable assumption that if people say they will do something at a certain time, then they don't start until that time.
-This assumption is obviously not always true, for example the film crew could be testing their equipment out early.
+This assumption is obviously not always true, e.g. the film crew could be testing their equipment out early.
 But stereotypically it is.
-Thus Hillary infers φ from facts and reasonable assumptions, as indicated by her $must \phi$ utterance.
+Thus Hillary infers φ from facts and reasonable assumptions, as indicated by her must φ utterance.

 We can see now the role that evidence plays in knowing φ , and how it relates to the use of must φ utterances.
 An agent's evidence eliminates possibilities in which the agent does not have that evidence.
 This evidence needs to be combined with some ignoring in order to know φ .
 Lewis's theory allows us to take the reasonable position that agents with identical perceptions have identical evidence.
-We do not need to claim that Billy has direct evidence for φ while the skeptical epistemologist and Hillary have indirect evidence.
+We do not need to make the strange and unexplained claim that Billy has direct evidence for φ while the skeptical epistemologist and Hillary have indirect evidence.
 They all have the same evidence owing to their identical perceptions, and only Billy knows φ because only she can ignore farfetched possibilities in which she has evidence for φ but $\neg \phi$ holds.
-This story explains our intuitions about what these agents know, and it also shows us that the use of must φ does not depend likelihood of the ignored possibilities.
+This story

+There is an interesting difference between this case and Billy's owing to differences in the relevance or likelihood of the ignored possibilities.
 If someone suggests to Bo that her keys might be in the car, she adjusts her beliefs and goes to check the car.
-If someone suggests to Billy that her perceptions may be non-veridical or that the rain may be fake, she is apt to brush this suggestion off and continue to know that it is raining.
+If someone suggests to Billy that her perceptions may be non-veridical or that maybe the rain is fake, she is apt to brush this suggestion off and continue to know that it is raining.
 Some kinds of unawareness or ignoring may be safer than others.
 Indeed, Lewis claims that ignoring is a weak way to know, which can be defeated by merely attending to ignored possibilities, as demonstrated by Bo and her missing keys.
 However Blome-Tillmann (2009: p.
-246-249), who builds on Lewis 1996, discusses more stable ignoring like Billy's.
+246-249), who builds off of Lewis 1996, discusses more stable ignoring like Billy's.
 He argues that the contrast is not ignoring vs. attending to (being aware that), but ignoring vs. taking seriously, which he cashes out as pragmatic presupposition (p.
 253).
 It seems clear to me that one can ignore possibilities either through inattention/unawareness or through lack of credence.
 Blome-Tillmann's use of pragmatic presupposition may capture both of these, however, as Franke & de Jager (2011) suggest, more work may be needed to understand the connection between awareness and presupposition.

-on a distinction between direct and indirect evidence, which has no status in the theory.
+explains our intuitions about what these agents know, and it also shows us that the use of $must \phi$ does not depend on a distinction between direct and indirect evidence, which has no status in the theory.
 Rather it depends on what is known.